WohlSoft/Moondust-Devkit-Help/Tools/Console/GIFs2PNG.md

 Where:

    -C </path/to/config/pack>,  --config </path/to/config/pack>
-     Allow usage of default masks from specific PGE config pack (Useful for cases where the GFX designer didn't make a mask image)
+     Allow usage of default masks from specific Moondust config pack (Useful for cases where the GFX designer didn't make a mask image)

    -O </path/to/output/directory/>,  --output </path/to/output/directory/>